w-h-a/logic_lang/README.md

 ## PUSH and POP ##

 All other operations also operate on the stack.
 The stack in mini-lang-3.js is unique in that it is initialized to include _n_ arrays of length 0, which might be thought of as sub-stacks.
 The stack always includes these _n_ sub-stacks.
 Before listing out the other operations of mini-lang-3.js, it is important to point out that objects (excludes arrays) are treated specially in the language.
 There is one primitive property denoted by key 'K'.
-The K property is either 'concrete' (exclusive) or 'nonconcrete'.
+The K property is either 'CONCRETE' (exclusive) or 'NONCONCRETE'.
 The user must specify the K property.

 - 'PUSH':
   - If a primitive value is pushed from the register, that value gets copied into every sub-stack.
 The value stays in the register.